DarthMandL0R3/wmic_HOWTO/README.md

 For interactive mode just run ```wmic``` from there use “quit” or “exit” to terminate again.

-Getting to know the system
+Getting to know the system:

 ```
 wmic bios get Manufacturer,Name,Version             # System details